Leonardo DiCaprio: Reception and acting style

 Early in his career, DiCaprio gained a reputation for his reckless behavior and intense partying with a group of male celebrities dubbed "the Pussy Posse" in the 1990s.
-In an infamous article published by New York Magazine in 1998, journalist Nancy Jo Sales criticized the group as men whose pursuit was to "chase girls, pick fights and not tip the waitress".
-During an unknown activity, DiCaprio got himself and friend Justin Herwick almost killed when his parachute failed to open, after which his instructor released an emergency core.
+In an infamous article published by New York magazine in 1998, journalist Nancy Jo Sales criticized the group as men whose pursuit was to "chase girls, pick fights and not tip the waitress".
+While parachuting, DiCaprio almost got himself and friend Justin Herwick killed when his parachute failed to open, after which his instructor opened the reserve parachute.
 In response, DiCaprio said he is fond of doing things that scare him.
 John McCain, who was a United States Senator for Arizona, called him "an androgynous wimp".
 DiCaprio found people's perception of him exaggerated, adding, "They want you miserable, just like them.
 They don't want heroes; what they want is to see you fall."
-Steven Spielberg, who directed him in Catch Me If You Can, defended DiCaprio's reputation as a "party boy", believing it is a common behavior for young people and describing him as a family-oriented person during the film's production.
-Considering DiCaprio to be conscious of his public reputation, The New York Times Caryn James credited him as one of the few actors to use his stardom to further social causes.
-Carole Cadwalladr of The Guardian said DiCaprio is "polite, charming, makes jokes, engages eye contact.
+His Catch Me If You Can director Steven Spielberg defended DiCaprio's reputation as a "party boy", believing it is a common behavior for young people and describing him as a family-oriented person during the film's production.
+Considering DiCaprio to be conscious of his public reputation, The New York Times Caryn James credited him as one of the few actors to use his celebrity to further social causes.
+Carole Cadwalladr of The Guardian wrote that DiCaprio is "polite, charming, makes jokes, engages eye contact.
 And manages [...] to give almost no hint whatsoever of his actual personality."

 Life can get pretty monotonous.
 Acting is like living multiple lives.
 When you make a movie, you go off to different places, live different cultures, investigate somebody else's reality, and you try to manifest that to the best of your ability.
 It is incredibly eye-opening.
 That's why I love acting.
 There's nothing as transformative as what a film, a documentary, can do to get people to care about something else besides their own lives.